What is magnetism?

-All magnets have 2 poles that we call the North (N) pole and the South (S) pole.
+All magnets have 2 poles; the north pole (N) and the south pole (S).
 North and south poles attract.
 The attraction decreases by the square of the distance between them.

-The north pole of a magnet repels the north pole of other magnets and attracts the south pole of other magnets.
-2 south poles also repel each other.
+The north pole of a magnet repels the north pole of another magnet.
+Two south poles also repel each other.

-Goudsmit magnets are of such high quality that they hardly lose any magnetic force over time.
-Provided that you apply them within the specifications, such as temperature range and external magnetic fields.
+Goudsmit magnets are of such a high quality that over time they barely lose any magnetic force at all.
+This is provided that you apply them within the specifications, such as temperature range and external magnetic fields.

 For all magnets, the magnetic force decreases with increasing temperature.
 Some materials are more affected by this than others.
 The resistance to demagnetization generally decreases with increasing temperature.
-The exception is ferrite, of which the resistance to demagnetization decreases when the temperature is lowered.
+An exception is ferrite, of which the resistance to demagnetization actually increases when the temperature rises.